ariebovenberg/pdfje/README.rst

 Roadmap
 -------

-**Pdfje** is still in active development, so it is not yet feature-complete.
+**Pdfje** has basic functionality, but is not yet feature-complete.
 Until the 1.0 version, the API may change with minor releases.

 Features:

-✅ = implemented, 🚧 = planned, ❌ = not planned
+✅ = implemented, 🚧 = may be planned, ❌ = not planned

 - Typesetting
     - ✅ Automatic kerning